 It is officially grilling season!
 The weather is nice and warm and there is no rain in sight.
-The grocery store had lots of sales on meats today but I decided to go with a simple pack of bratwurst.
+The grocery store had lots of sales on meat today but I decided to go with a simple pack of bratwurst.

-Beer Bratwurst (original or plain; not beer flavored)
+- Beer Bratwurst (original or plain; not beer flavored)

-2 cans of cheap beer
+- 2 cans of cheap beer

 Slice 1 whole onion into chunks and smash a couple of cloves of garlic.
 The amounts are really not important as this step is only for flavoring the beer.

 The beer, onion, and garlic flavors are permeating into the brats.
-While the brats are simmering light a charcoal chimney for medium heat (about half full).
-You really don’t want a hot heat here.
+While the brats are simmering, light a charcoal chimney for medium heat (about half full).
+You really don’t want too much heat here.
 Medium low will work just fine.

-Once the coals are ready spread them out thin and toss your brats over direct heat.
+Once the coals are ready, spread them out thin and toss your brats over direct heat.

 Today I had some corn on the cob also over direct heat.
 Take note of that aluminum foil pan.
 I poured some beer into an aluminum tin and tossed the sauerkraut and a few slivers of onion in as well.

 The medium heat allows you to close the lid and sit back and relax.
 It is really hard to burn things over medium heat.

-After everything is cooked toss the brats on a bun and top it with sauerkraut.
+After everything is cooked, toss the brats on a bun and top it with sauerkraut.
 Fantastic!!!!!

 My favorite sandwich that I’ve made has been the grilled onion double beer brat sub.
 Grilling onions is easy, just slice some onions and put them over direct medium heat.
 Flip them after a few minutes.
 They get tender, soft and so flavorful.

 Oh man look at that view from the upper deck of the grill!

-The double beer brat sub, as I mentioned will turn heads from far away!!!
+The double beer brat sub, as I mentioned, will turn heads from far away!!!

 I call this an easy, relaxing, no stress grilling meal.
 The best part is that it is so tasty.
 Beer brats on the grill are the best!